The 2022 Beijing Winter Olympics, by the numbers

 3.9 billion

 In U.S. dollars, the total cost of hosting the winter Olympics, according to China.
-That’s surprisingly budget-friendly, making it the least expensive games of the past two decades, and gives China bragging rights as president Xi Jinping touted a “green, safe, and simple” Olympics.
+That’s surprisingly budget-friendly, making it the least expensive games of the past two decades, which gives China bragging rights as president Xi Jinping touted a “green, safe, and simple” Olympics.
 (For its 2008 summer games, Beijing spent $42 billion.)
-However, a media report found that China’s 2022 total left off dozens of costs, including that of the Ice Ribbon speedskating oval and the bullet train; altogether, it estimated the Olympic price tag to be roughly $39 billion.
+However, a media report found China’s 2022 total left off dozens of costs, including that of the Ice Ribbon speedskating oval and a high-speed bullet train.
+Altogether, it estimated the Olympic price tag to be roughly $39 billion.

 49 million

 The volume of water in gallons needed to cover Olympic race tracks, moguls, jumps, and half-pipes with fake snow, as Beijing becomes the first host city to rely exclusively on snow-making guns.
 The mountainous regions outside Beijing rarely get more than a light dusting of natural powder, meaning powerful machines do the rest, transfiguring compressed air and water into misshapen ice crystals.
-While artificial snow is increasingly common at winter Olympics—scientists ascribe this to climate change—experts worry that Beijing’s dramatic push to turn Zhangjiakou into China’s Alps could aggravate the region’s extreme water scarcity, which ranks among the worst in the country.
+While artificial snow is increasingly common at winter Olympics—scientists ascribe this to climate change—experts worry that Beijing’s dramatic push to make Zhangjiakou into China’s Alps could aggravate the region’s extreme water scarcity, which ranks among the worst in the country.

 11,000

-The estimated number of people quarantined in Beijing’s COVID-19 “bubble,” likely the most ambitious strategy of its kind ever executed.
+The estimated number of foreigners quarantined in Beijing’s COVID-19 “bubble,” likely the most ambitious strategy of its kind ever executed.
 Described by authorities as a “closed loop system,” it seals the games completely from the rest of the city, enclosing officials, journalists, and 2,900 athletes in a network of fenced-off, police-guarded stadiums, conference centers, and hotels.
+Nearly 20,000 Chinese volunteers and staff have lived in the bubble for weeks.
 There’s a dedicated transit system, including buses with specially marked lanes—locals who cross into these lanes will be fined.
 In fact, locals are even instructed not to help if an Olympic vehicle crashes.

 Within the bubble, futuristic technology abounds.
 Robots cook food and brew coffee in smart cafeterias, and meals descend from the ceiling via giant mechanical arms.
 More robots deliver packages, collect garbage, and scan the air for viral particles.
-Visitors are encouraged to use contactless payments in the form of China’s nascent digital currency, e-CNY.
-Staff uniforms include armpit thermometers, which will sound an alarm if body temperatures rise above 99 degrees Fahrenheit.
-Anybody who catches COVID will be booted from the games.
+Visitors are also encouraged to use contactless payments in the form of China’s nascent digital currency, the e-CNY.

 220

 The top speed in MPH of the driverless bullet trains—currently, the world’s fastest—that connect three zones of competition.
-Built specifically for the games, they shuttle athletes and officials across 110 miles of railway track—from Beijing to satellite venues on mountain slopes near Yanqing and Zhangjiakou—cutting transportation time from 3 hours to 45 minutes.
+Built specifically for the games, they shuttle athletes and officials across 110 miles of railway track—from Beijing to satellite venues on mountain slopes near Yanqing and Zhangjiakou—cutting transportation time from 3 hours down to 45 minutes.
 (The first-ever train, back in 1909, took 8 hours.)
 These bullet trains also have 5G news broadcasting studios on board.

 109